 Most people choose smoothies because they think they’re a healthy alternative to fast food.
 The problem is that liquid “meals” like these can hit our bloodstream as sugar blasts, which isn’t healthy for anyone but especially people with autoimmune disease.
 So, what do we do?
 Here are 5 tips for making your smoothies as healthy as they can be (while also being delicious).
 And I also share my personal favorite smoothie recipe

 Even when sugar is natural and unrefined, our body still processes it as sugar, and too much sugar in any form is inflammatory.
 That’s why the leaders of the paleo community warn against eating too much (no more than 1 teaspoon to 1 tablespoon per day).
 The problem is that moderating sugar can be hard.
 You start within the limits – a tiny taste here and there – and before you know it, paleo AIP desserts have become a core part of your daily diet and you’re eating dried fruit by the handful.
 Suddenly, you notice your healing progress has stalled or even started to move backwards.
 This doesn’t happen to everyone, but if it’s happening to you, it might be time for a “reset”.
-I went through this myself recently.
-In this post, I share my personal experience and also teach you how to do a sugar detox, how to handle your cravings and boost your mood during the process, and how to set healthier sugar habits going forward.
+In this article, I talk about my own experience with sugar and autoimmune health, and I teach you how to do a sugar detox, including handling your cravings and boosting your mood during the process.
+I also share the times when a sugar detox isn’t healthy.

 Honey, maple syrup, and dried fruit may not be refined, but our bodies still process them as sugar.
 Sometimes we forget this when we’re following a healing diet.
 We scan an ingredient list, and if it’s on the “yes” list, we think we can eat as much as we want.
 Not so!
 Too much sugar in any form is inflammatory, which is why the leaders of the paleo community warn against eating too much.
 So, this recipe roundup is designed to help us make healthier choices when our sweet tooth beckons.
 Every recipe on this list has just one tablespoon (or less) added sugar per serving.
 And here’s another secret: for many of us, the less sugar we eat, the less we crave.
 Our taste buds begin to change, until simple fresh fruit starts to taste decadently delicious.